eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 example from the passport, but this is not mandatory.
 Storing the photo would likely require adjustments to legislation in order to permit reading and saving the photo during the enrollment process.

-The relying party requires a dedicated software component to receive and verify the user's proof of age attestation.
+The Relying Party requires a dedicated software component to receive and verify the user's proof of age attestation.
 This component is responsible for ensuring that the attestation is authentic and has not been tampered with by verifying the digital signature and the integrity of the data.
 Additionally, it must confirm the actual value of the age verification-such as whether the user is over 18 years old-as stated in the attestation.
 An essential part of the